 Sunscreens for eczema kids – what we think

-Understanding the label on your sunscreen
+Understanding the label and ingredients on your sunscreen lotion

 One look at the ingredients list on any sunscreen is enough to have even the most diligent label checker throwing up their hands in despair.
 So many unfamiliar chemicals with long, unpronounceable names!
 And to make things even more complicated most of those chemicals can be known by 2 or 3 different names.
 We’ve divided the most common sunscreen ingredients into those with a low risk of skin irritation and those known to cause problems more frequently.
-As with everything eczema, even the low risk chemicals can cause problems but if you steer clear of the higher risk ingredients you’ve got a good chance of avoiding sunscreens that could irritate your eczema child’s skin.
+As with everything eczema, even the low-risk chemicals can cause problems but if you steer clear of the higher risk ingredients you’ve got a good chance of avoiding sunscreens that could irritate your eczema child’s skin.

 Low risk sunscreen ingredients

-- Titanium dioxide – this is very effective for sun protection as they are physical UV ray blockers which reflect the light away from the surface of the skin.
+- Titanium dioxide – this is very effective for sun protection as they are physical UV ray blockers that reflect the light away from the surface of the skin.
 It also has a low allergy risk.

 - Zinc oxide – this works in the same way as titanium dioxide.
 It will protect you from the sun and negative reactions are low.